 Lucy is passionate about nutrition and holistic health, including complementary therapies like Ayurveda, Traditional Chinese Veterinary Medicine, & Herbalism.
 She is also certified in Homeopathy and is a Reiki practitioner.

-Prior to founding The Honest Kitchen, Lucy served for several years as the equine and canine nutritionist for a Southern California pet food manufacturer and led a number of the company’s marketing and product development initiatives as well.
+Lucy grew up in rural England, and received her BA (Hons) in Equine & Business Studies from Moreton Morrell College of Agriculture.
+She immigrated to the United States in 1998.
+Prior to founding The Honest Kitchen, Lucy worked for several years as the equine and canine nutritionist for a Southern California pet food manufacturer and led a number of the company’s marketing and product development initiatives.

 Media Coverage & Awards